Chapter 9 : Rose. --- The Letter.

 “It was from his grandmother.”
 Rose pulled her knees up to her chest.
 She wondered whether it was possible to convince your heart to beat slower.
 “The letter, I mean.”

 “I thought it might be.
 What did it say?”

 Rose sniffled.
 She thought she might be about to cry, but given how awful she was feeling already, she felt very sure that she ought to avoid crying if at all possible.
-Crying had a tendency to make her too nauseous to eat, and since she'd been too nervous to do more than pick at her lunch, she was already hungry.
+Crying had a tendency to give her a headache and make her too nauseous to eat, and she had work the next day.
 “I don't know.”